US retail sales rebound; manufacturing output tumbles

 MANUFACTURING WOES DEEPEN

-Consumer spending, which accounts for more than two-thirds of the economy, increased at a 2.9per cent annualized rate in the third quarter.
+Consumer spending, which accounts for more than two-thirds of the economy, increased at a 2.9 per cent annualised rate in the third quarter.
 It is being supported by the lowest unemployment rate in nearly 50 years and has helped to blunt the hit on the economy from the White House's 16-month trade war with China.

 Walmart Inc on Thursday reported better-than-expected earnings for the third quarter, driven by food sales.
 The world's largest retailer raised its annual outlook.